-technical expertise; time to solution; product quality and performance; supply chain resiliency; advanced manufacturing capabilities; breadth of geographic presence; total cost of ownership; customer collaboration, service and support; and historical customer relationships; after-sales service. breadth of product line;
+technical expertise; product quality and performance; advanced manufacturing capabilities;

+total cost of ownership;

+historical customer relationships;

+breadth of product line;

+time to solution;

+supply chain resiliency;

+breadth of geographic presence;

+customer collaboration, service and support; and

+after-sales service.

 We believe that we compete favorably with respect to the factors listed above.
 We believe that our key competitive strengths include our broad product line, our strong research and development infrastructure and investment, our manufacturing excellence, our advanced quality control systems, the low total cost of ownership of our products, and our applications expertise in semiconductor manufacturing processes.
 However, our competitive position varies depending on the market segment and specific product areas within these segments.
 While we have longstanding relationships with a number of semiconductor and other electronic device manufacturers, we still face significant competition from companies that also have longstanding relationships with other semiconductor and electronic device manufacturers and, as a result, have been able to have their products specified by those customers for use in their fabrication facilities.